 8. Wait until the fudge has cooled to room temperature and fully set before slicing.

-How Long Will Peanut Butter Fudge Last?
+How long will Homemade Peanut Butter Fudge last?

 Not long because you’ll likely eat it all 😉 but if you want to make it ahead or do have some leftovers, store them in an airtight container for up to 2 weeks in a cool area.